 The yolk of the egg contains a lot of fat.
 A baker includes the yolk to tenderize the gluten strands to make the texture moist and soft.

 – Darkens and softens the crust

 When baking bread with eggs, the oven is set to a lower temperature.
 This is because Maillard reactions and caramelization occur at a faster rate with the inclusion of the extra protein.
 This makes the crust golden brown.

-Due it’s fat content, eggs absorb heat slowly.
-Adding eggs to a bread recipes stops the crust becoming hard.
+Due to their fat content, eggs absorb heat slowly.
+Adding eggs to a bread recipe stops the crust from becoming hard.

 – Assists in rising

 As eggs enhance the doughs gluten structure, they improve its ability to retain gas.
 This means it retains more gas in less time -which speeds up the rise.
 Eggs are also a leavening agent on their own.
 Food like souffle (or many cakes and batters that contain eggs) will rise without baking powder!